 The pediatrician can provide parents with guidance about when and how to begin giving the baby solid foods.

 Well Child Visits from 12 to 24 Months

 Visits to the pediatrician during the child’s toddler years are extremely important because special attention is given to the child’s overall growth and development.
 The pediatrician watches for anything unusual related to his or her development.

-A Timeline for Child Wellness Visits from The American Academy of Pediatrics
+Well-Child Visit Schedule from The American Academy of Pediatrics

 From newborn to 12 months, the baby will have 7 checkups.